solbiax/kkt-and-duality-presentation/README.md

 pip install -r requirements.txt
 ```

-When prompted to select the python kernel choose `venv`.
+In vscode while running the notebook, when you are prompted to select a python kernel choose `venv`.

 If you are using jupyter notebook or windows that's technically known as a "skill issue", so you're on your own.